 2013 Water Revenue Refunding Bond - In November 2013, the City issued revenue bonds in the amount of \$1,512,415.
 The funds were used for the purpose of refinancing the 2005 Water Revenue Bond.
-Principal and interest is payable semi-annually on December 1 and June 1 each year, with an interest rate of 3.85%.
+During December 2020, the City entered into a Rate Adjustment Transaction with Pinnacle Public Finance, Inc., the sole Bond owner of the 2013 Bonds, to reduce the interest rate on the 2013 Bonds in order to achieve debt service savings.
+Terms after the rate adjustment transaction are as follows: Principal and interest is payable semi-annually on December 1 and June 1 each year, debt service payment amounts range from \$56,665 to \$60,964, and interest rate was reduced from 3.85% to 2.50%.